 The American football quarterback continued his college career by transferring to Auburn University.

-But this not only won him numerous quarterback awards, it showed his generational talent and moved him up draft boards in a hurry.
+But this not only won him numerous quarterback awards, like the the Maxwell Award and the Bert Bell Award, it showed his generational talent and moved him up draft boards in a hurry.
 At the 2011 NFL Draft, the Carolina Panthers chose Newton with the first overall pick.

 Cam Newton's NFL Career

 His career started extremely well as the first rookie quarterback in NFL history to throw for 4,000 yards, winning him NFL Offensive Rookie of the Year in 2011.
 In his first eight seasons as an NFL player, Newton was selected to three Pro Bowls and named the 2015 NFL MVP and 2015 Offensive Player of the Year when he led the Panthers to the NFC Championship game before eventually losing to Peyton Manning and the Denver Broncos in Super Bowl 50.

 He is easily one of the most athletic quarterbacks alongside names like Russell Wilson and Aaron Rodgers in National Football League history, but numerous hits have taken their toll.
 Newton has proven his durability but has experienced his fair share of injuries through nine NFL seasons.

 In 2019, nagging shoulder and foot injuries landed him on injured receive.
 He played in only two games and ultimately missed the entire regular season.
 He became a free agent in the offseason, but still made more than $121 million over his first nine years in the league, according to Spotrac.

 Newton will go down as an all-time great, but some people believe he could be even better.

 Newton signed with the New England Patriots in 2020 and resigned with them on a one-year deal in 2021 before he was released in August 2021 after the team went with rookie Mac Jones as the starter.